JonathanRReed/JonathanRReed/README.md

 ## About

 I'm a Cybersecurity & Risk Management major at UT Dallas.
-I build small, fun tools.
+I build small, fun, or useful tools.

 ---